Jpalacios66/deploying-active-directory/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

--Use Server manager to install Active Directory -Promote dc-1 to Domain Controller
+- Use Server manager to install Active Directory
+- Promote dc-1 to Domain Controller
--Add new Orgizational Units to ACtive Directory -Create a New User
+- Add new Orgizational Units to ACtive Directory
+- Create a New User
--Add New User to Group
+- Add New User to Group
--Join Client1 to domain
+- Join Client1 to domain

 <h2>Deployment and Configuration Steps</h2>